Acts 9 – The Conversion of Saul of Tarsus

 a.
 After many days were past: In Galatians 1:13-18, Paul explained more about what happened during these many days.
 He described how he went to Arabia for a period of time, and then returned to Damascus.
 After his return to Damascus, he went to Jerusalem.
 Paul spent a total of three years in Damascus and Arabia (Galatians 1:18); truly these were many days.

 i.
-In 2 Corinthians 11:32-33, Paul refered to this incident and mentions it happened under Aretas the king.
+In 2 Corinthians 11:32-33, Paul referred to this incident and mentions it happened under Aretas the king.
 This means that this escape from Damascus happened between A.D.
 37 and 39.
 So, taking into account the three years mentioned in Galatians 1:18, and that this incident happened at the end of those three years, we can surmise that Paul was converted sometime between A.D.
 34 and 36.

 b.
 The Jews plotted to kill him: This essentially began the many things he must suffer for My name’s sake the Lord spoke of in Acts 9:16.
 Saul now was the persecuted instead of the persecutor.